How to Become a Freelance Writer (A Guide by One that Makes $200,000+/Yr)

 Blog posts and other short and long-form pieces are good ways to use writing talents to make some extra cash.
 But how does one start a freelance career and how does it become a lucrative source of income?

-Most people learn how to become a freelance writer — or, in many cases, how not to become a freelance writer — the hard way: through trial and error.
+Most people learn how to become a freelance writer — or, in many cases, how not to become one — the hard way: through trial and error.

 They start a website (often using platforms like WordPress), throw up a few samples, pitch jobs on Upwork to prospective clients, and maybe even land a few projects.